ejosejohn-whg/Evo/Evo_Upgrade_Implementation_Plan.md

 We have three proposed ways to execute this implementation.
 Please review and provide feedback on the preferred approach.

 ### Option 1: Incremental Rollout
-*A step-by-step approach moving sites to production incrementally.*
+*A step-by-step approach moving sites to production incrementally.* <br>
-**A:** Ensure we have **UK - Low** and **MGA - Low** ready and available from the Evo side.
+**A:** Ensure we have **UK - Low** and **MGA - Low** ready and available from the Evo side. <br>
-  1: Get Evo environment for Stage: **Evo Provided.**
+  1: Get Evo environment for Stage: **Evo Provided.** <br>
-  2: Configured the EVO3 and EVO04 Setup on Stage: **Juan Configured.**
+  2: Configured the EVO3 and EVO04 Setup on Stage: **Juan Configured.** <br>
-  3: Evo to test the Setup and Approve the Integragaion. **Evoluton Passed the tests.**
+  3: Evo to test the Setup and Approve the Integragaion. **Evoluton Passed the tests.** <br>
-  4: Evo to configure the Production Setup. **Awaiting on Evo**
+  4: Evo to configure the Production Setup. **Awaiting on Evo**<br><br>

-**B:** Test the games on **"Main Stage Bingo"** on UK Low and MGA Low
+**B:** Test the games on **"Main Stage Bingo"** on UK Low and MGA Low <br>
-  1: We need to define the Stage testing Stratagy. **To be defined by product and Operations**
+  1: We need to define the Stage testing Stratagy. **To be defined by product and Operations** <br>
-  2: Configure the Game on Stage. **To be defined by product and Operations**
+  2: Configure the Game on Stage. **To be defined by product and Operations** <br>
-  3: Test the Games on Stage. **To be defined by product and Operations**
+  3: Test the Games on Stage. **To be defined by product and Operations**<br><br>

-4. **C:** Move sites one by one to production, making necessary changes on games and supplier configuration.
+4. **C:** Move sites one by one to production, making necessary changes on games and supplier configuration. <br>
-  1: Prepare the script for all the games for "main stage Bingo" as Live games we will not have all games on stage.
+  1: Prepare the script for all the games for "main stage Bingo" as Live games we will not have all games on stage. <br>
-  2: Execute the script on Stage and Live. **Sprit stratagy to be defined by Game Service and Operations**
+  2: Execute the script on Stage and Live. **Sprit stratagy to be defined by Game Service and Operations** <br>
-  3: Test the games on Live. **Testing Stratagy to be defined by QA and Operations**
+  3: Test the games on Live. **Testing Stratagy to be defined by QA and Operations** <br>
-  4: Plan and execute monitoring Stratagy on Live with DD. **Operations need to define, John can help setting it up**
+  4: Plan and execute monitoring Stratagy on Live with DD. **Operations need to define, John can help setting it up** <br>
   5: Once "Main Stage Bingo" is live and stable with the Low Setup for UK and MGA.
-Plan for all the other sites with Low setups one by one or as a group
+Plan for all the other sites with Low setups one by one or as a group <br>
-  6: Execute the script on Stage and Live. **Sprit stratagy to be defined by Game Service and Operations**
+  6: Execute the script on Stage and Live. **Sprit stratagy to be defined by Game Service and Operations** <br>
-  7: Test the games on Live. **Testing Stratagy to be defined by QA and Operations**
+  7: Test the games on Live. **Testing Stratagy to be defined by QA and Operations** <br>
-  8: Plan and execute monitoring Stratagy on Live with DD. **Operations need to define, John can help setting it up** **General Notes:**
+  8: Plan and execute monitoring Stratagy on Live with DD. **Operations need to define, John can help setting it up** <br>
+  **General Notes:** <br>
-    1: With this we will have all the Low sites of Completed.
+    1: With this we will have all the Low sites of Completed. <br>
-    2: We will have game levels / Stage starting from new.
+    2: We will have game levels / Stage starting from new. <br>
     3: We need to map the Jackpot respectively.
-(As the are using form Env01 whcih is existing there should not be any issue, if not changed)
+(As the are using form Env01 whcih is existing there should not be any issue, if not changed) <br>
-    4: If we have unfinised games they have to be made cancelled or settled.
+    4: If we have unfinised games they have to be made cancelled or settled. <br>
-    5: All started and not completed free spins will not work as this will have gone to old Env and skin which will notbe in use after we move over.
+    5: All started and not completed free spins will not work as this will have gone to old Env and skin which will notbe in use after we move over. <br>
     6: We can move to have Game config to Low table for all the sites and remove the script site specific script.
-Or we can wait for High setups to finish and have singe game entry for all the UK and MGA sites.
+Or we can wait for High setups to finish and have singe game entry for all the UK and MGA sites. <br><br>

-5. **D:** Ensure we have **MGA - High** ready and available from the Evo side.
+5. **D:** Ensure we have **MGA - High** ready and available from the Evo side.<br>
-  1: Get Evo environment for Stage: **Evo Provided.**
+  1: Get Evo environment for Stage: **Evo Provided.** <br>
-  2: Configured the EVO2 Setup on Stage: **Juan Configured.**
+  2: Configured the EVO2 Setup on Stage: **Juan Configured.** <br>
-  3: Evo to test the Setup and Approve the Integragaion. **Evoluton Passed the tests.**
+  3: Evo to test the Setup and Approve the Integragaion. **Evoluton Passed the tests.** <br>
-  4: Evo to configure the Production Setup. **Awaiting on Evo**
+  4: Evo to configure the Production Setup. **Awaiting on Evo** <br><br>

-7. **E:** Test and verify that Env 1 (UK - High & MGA High) Main Stage Bingo.
+7. **E:** Test and verify that Env 1 (UK - High & MGA High) Main Stage Bingo. <br>
-  1: We need to define the Stage testing Stratagy. **To be defined by product and Operations**
+  1: We need to define the Stage testing Stratagy. **To be defined by product and Operations**<br>
-  2: Configure the Game on Stage. **To be defined by product and Operations**
+  2: Configure the Game on Stage. **To be defined by product and Operations** <br>
-  3: Test the Games on Stage. **To be defined by product and Operations**
+  3: Test the Games on Stage. **To be defined by product and Operations** <br><br>

-9. **F:** Continue moving sites one by one to production, applying changes to games and supplier configurations.
+9. **F:** Continue moving sites one by one to production, applying changes to games and supplier configurations. <br>
-  1: Now that we have all sites live on the Low Site reconfigure "Main Stage Bingo" to High Stakes of UK and MGA
+  1: Now that we have all sites live on the Low Site reconfigure "Main Stage Bingo" to High Stakes of UK and MGA <br>
-  2: Execute the script on Stage and Live. **Sprit stratagy to be defined by Game Service and Operations**
+  2: Execute the script on Stage and Live. **Sprit stratagy to be defined by Game Service and Operations** <br>
-  3: Test the games on Live. **Testing Stratagy to be defined by QA and Operations**
+  3: Test the games on Live. **Testing Stratagy to be defined by QA and Operations** <br>
-  4: Plan and execute monitoring Stratagy on Live with DD. **Operations need to define, John can help setting it up**
+  4: Plan and execute monitoring Stratagy on Live with DD. **Operations need to define, John can help setting it up** <br>
   5: Once "Main Stage Bingo" is live and stable with the Low Setup for UK and MGA.
-Plan for all the other sites with Low setups one by one or as a group
+Plan for all the other sites with Low setups one by one or as a group <br>
-  6: Execute the script on Stage and Live. **Sprit stratagy to be defined by Game Service and Operations**
+  6: Execute the script on Stage and Live. **Sprit stratagy to be defined by Game Service and Operations** <br>
-  7: Test the games on Live. **Testing Stratagy to be defined by QA and Operations**
+  7: Test the games on Live. **Testing Stratagy to be defined by QA and Operations** <br>
-  8: Plan and execute monitoring Stratagy on Live with DD. **Operations need to define, John can help setting it up** **General Notes:**
+  8: Plan and execute monitoring Stratagy on Live with DD. **Operations need to define, John can help setting it up** <br>
+   **General Notes:** <br>
-    1: With this we will have all the Low sites of Completed.
+    1: With this we will have all the Low sites of Completed. <br>
-    2: We will have game levels / Stage starting from new.
+    2: We will have game levels / Stage starting from new. <br>
     3: We need to map the Jackpot respectively.
-(As the are using form Env01 whcih is existing there should not be any issue, if not changed)
+(As the are using form Env01 whcih is existing there should not be any issue, if not changed) <br>
-    4: If we have unfinised games they have to be made cancelled or settled.
+    4: If we have unfinised games they have to be made cancelled or settled. <br>
-    5: All started and not completed free spins will not work as this will have gone to old Env and skin which will notbe in use after we move over.
+    5: All started and not completed free spins will not work as this will have gone to old Env and skin which will notbe in use after we move over. <br>
-    6: We now have All the sites on were we need, we can clean up the game config on UK and MGA have one game code per game for entire 4 combinations we have.
+    6: We now have All the sites on were we need, we can clean up the game config on UK and MGA have one game code per game for entire 4 combinations we have.<br>
 ---

 ### Option 2: Big Bang Rollout
 *Prepare all environments and execute the configuration move on a single agreed-upon date.*

-1. **A:** Ensure we have **UK - Low** and **MGA - Low** ready and available from the Evo side.
+**A:** Ensure we have **UK - Low** and **MGA - Low** ready and available from the Evo side.
-2. **B:** Test the games on **"Main Stage Bingo"**.
+**B:** Test the games on **"Main Stage Bingo"**.
-3. **C:** Ensure we have **UK - High** and **MGA - High** ready and available from the Evo side.
+**C:** Ensure we have **UK - High** and **MGA - High** ready and available from the Evo side.
-4. **D:** Test the games again on **"Main Stage Bingo"**.
+**D:** Test the games again on **"Main Stage Bingo"**.
-5. **E:** Agree on a rollout date and move all configurations in a single day rather than doing it one by one.
+**E:** Agree on a rollout date and move all configurations in a single day rather than doing it one by one.
 **General Notes:**
     1: With this we will have all the Low sites of Completed.
     2: We will have game levels / Stage starting from new.